akuklev/akuklev/what-are-types.md

 § Types in Math and Programming
 -------------------------------

-First let me mention a (mathematical) type system used by Gödel for his seminal relative consistency proof.
-That typesystem had a single primitive type `Nat` of natural numbers and a primitive type former `Function<X, Y>` of explicitly computable functions taking a value of type `X` as argument and yielding a value of type `Y`.
+First let me mention a (mathematical) type system used by Gödel for his seminal relative consistency proof, the System T. That typesystem had a single primitive type `Nat` of natural numbers and a primitive type former `Function<X, Y>` of explicitly computable functions taking a value of type `X` as argument and yielding a value of type `Y`.
 The raison d'être of the type system is to define a formal language by means of a typed grammar that consists of rules like these two:
 ```
  n : Nat   m : Nat         f : Function<X̲, Y̲>    x : X
 –––––––––––––––––––(1)    —————————————————————————————(2)